 - Visit the state’s eLicense website

-- Choose either “Child Day Care Licensing Program” or “Youth Camp Licensing Program” from the alphabetical list
+- Choose either “Child Day Care Licensing Program” or “Youth Camp Licensing Program”

 - Download the roster in your preferred format (Excel, CSV, or text)